myfriendtania/myfriendtania/README.md

 <!---------------------------------------------------------->

 - I started coding as a hobby when I was 15, changing up my friends' mySpace pages.
 Didn't realise it's a career-changer.
-- My partner Daniel J. Scott, has motivated me to grow and truly embrace the world of code.
+- I have been motivated to grow and truly embrace the world of code.
 - I attended El Centro Community College to receive and Associate's in Applied Science in Software Development.
 - Looking to collaborate on growing my brand and hoping to help others with creating their websites <span style= "color:red">&hearts;</span>